Anthony Daasan

-Anthony Daasan is an Indian folk singer currently working in the Tamil film industry.
+Anthony Daasan is an Indian, folk singer, who works predominantly in the Tamil film industry.
 He is known for contributing a powerful voice to fusions of Tamil folk, country, jazz, electronica and rock styles.
-Before this phase of playback singing, he worked as a travelling festival folk singer, collaborating with players of Nadaswaram, Thavil and Thappu, dancers and acrobats among others.
+Before playback singing, he worked as a travelling festival folk singer, collaborating with players of Nadaswaram, Thavil and Thappu, dancers and acrobats among others.
 He has performed with influential movie industry veterans such as Usha Uthup.

 Apart from his musical performances, he has also made cameo appearances in Tamil films, particularly in songs he sang, notably in a cameo as a gangster in the Karthik Subbaraj directorial, Jigarthanda.
 He was also featured in The Dewarists, a musical television series in India, partly a music documentary and a travelogue.

 Biography

 Originally from Reddypalayam, a small town in Thanjavur.
 He has a traditional musician-family background without formal training, except daily practice, supporting his family with his singing, and following processions since childhood.
 His father was a disabled Nadaswaram musician.
 Daasan developed a style that met the volume of the famously loud Nadaswaram horn.
 Being a Christian, Anthony had early experience with village church singing.
 During 2013, the style of band-leading, singing, lyrics, composition, dance, acrobatics, and urumee playing came together, reflecting an entire life lived as an entertainer.

 He also performed in Airtel Supersinger on Vijay TV, but was eliminated, only to be called by Anirudh for a song in his upcoming movie with VJS.

-Santhosh Narayanan, Sean Roldan, Vishal Chandrasekar, Anirudh, Hiphop Tamizha, and Siddharth Vipin are some fresh talents playing with Daasan.
+Santhosh Narayanan, Sean Roldan, Vishal Chandrasekar, Anirudh, Hiphop Tamizha, and Siddharth Vipin have also worked with Daasan.